 Instructional DVDs are available from the Askwith Media Library located in the Shapiro Undergraduate Library.

 The Kresge Learning Support Team provides local support for CTools, the University's learning management system.
 For assistance with site setup, questions about features or additional functionality, please email firstname.lastname@example.org.
+Additionally, extra help can be found through How to Create a Site.

 Assignment and Exam Pick Up & Review